definability/stalks_remapper/README.md

 - Handbrake: on, off.
 - Cruise control: on/off, increase/decrease.
   Not supported by the game, so can be mapped to something else.

+### Mapping

+If you wish to check whether the application works right, these are the buttons that must be emitted when you push the corresponding levers of your
+[MOZA Multi-functional stalks][moza-stalks]
+or [MOZA HBP Handbrake][moza-hbp]

+- light: D-pad up,
+- far light: D-pad down,
+- left turn indicator: D-pad left,
+- right turn indicator: D-pad right,
+- wiper: Start,
+- handbrake: Back,
+- enable cruise control: A,
+- cruise control increase speed: B,
+- cruise control decrease speed: X,
+- disable cruise control: Y.

+[City Car Driving][city-car-driving] allows only one button to be mapped per each of the following functions: light, left turn indicator, right turn indicator, and wiper.
+This means that, in order to switch from "off" to "slow" wiper mode, the button must be clicked twice, and `stalks_remapper.exe` takes care of this.
+To switch from "slow" to "off", the game needs two more clicks.

+## Known issues

+### Force feedback priority

+If `stalks_remapper.exe` is launched before a game map is loaded, the game is likely to send force feedback only to the virtual gamepad instead of your physical steering wheel.
+In this case, quit the game (close it completely), stop the remapper, launch the game again, run a level, and start the remapper when you see your virtual cockpit (when the level starts).

+This problem is caused by the limitations of the [ViGEmBus] and the [City Car Driving][city-car-driving]:
+- [ViGEmBus] can simulate two gamepad, both supporting force feedback.
+  I do not know how to turn this feature off without altering [ViGEmBus].
+- [City Car Driving][city-car-driving] seems to use only one force feedback sink.
+  I do not know how to make it choosing the right device.

+### Stalks state is not reset automatically

+If you launch a [City Car Driving][city-car-driving] level and your [MOZA Multi-functional stalks][moza-stalks] levers are not in the default position (everything is off), the `stalks_remapper.exe` has no way to know that you just launched the game because the game does not share telemetry data.
+It is the user's responsibility to ensure all stalks are in the default position once you start a game level.
+If you forgot to do this and already started a level, press `Esc` and set the levers to the proper positions.

+Suppose your park light is active and you restart a level.
+Then, you notice it and return the stalk to "off" position.
+The game will receive two "light" signals and will switch to "main" light.
+Press `Esc` to see the game menu and switch the lever to activate the main light on your controller.
+Press `Esc` again &mdash; your turn signal lever is now synchronised with the game state.

+### Game glitched and stalks state is not synchronised anymore

+The game may miss signals during glitches.
+If it happens, press `Esc` to call the menu and synchronise the stalks state with the game state.

+Suppose the game glitched for 0.1 second, and you turned on the left turn signal during this time.
+Then, you reset the stalk when the game glitch finished.
+The left turn indicator will activate in the game.
+Press `Esc` to see the game menu and push the lever to activate the left turn signal on your controller.
+Press `Esc` again &mdash; your turn signal lever is now synchronised with the game state.

+## Alternative

+This repository is not the first community attempt to make the controller working in the game.
+There is already a [Python script][python-remapper], which requires [vJoy] and [Joystick Gremlin][joystick-gremlin].

+The solution in this repository requires [ViGEmBus] and [HidHide].
+It is more low-level and thus complicated, but may be faster.

+The projects both solutions rely on are technically dead.
+However, they are downloadable and working.

 ## How to build